BlackCreepyCat/WebOSx/README.md

 ## The sole purpose of this distribution is to provide you with a base to work from...
 Nothing more...
+Why have an OS in a web browser tab?
+Why not!

 <img width="2559" height="1234" alt="image" src="https://github.com/user-attachments/assets/104ed557-b884-4e51-aa0b-9e79d0486e04" />